ryneches/BallotNov2016/README.md

 My personal voter guide for the November 2016 election.
 Consolidated Precinct 49, Yolo County, California.

-### Why am I doing this?
+### Why am I doing this

 There's too much stuff on this year's ballot for me to keep it organized in my head.
 This repository is my own personal voter guide for November.
 I'm sharing them here in case other people are feeling overwhelmed, and maybe wondering what other people are thinking about these issues.

-These are my personal opinions; I'm trying to what I think is right.
+These are my personal opinions; I'm trying to do what I think is right.
 Feel free to submit pull requests if you think I'm wrong about something, but I'll only pay attention to requests with clear, cogent arguments.

 ### Candidates